owenthereal/blog/posts/java/_posts/2011-02-23-speed-up-j2ee-environment-setup-with-jetty-maven-plugin.markdown

 #### Running a single web app with JNDI

-In the case that you are defining data source using JNDI, you need to describe the data source in the "jetty-env.xml" file and refer it in the Jetty Maven Plugin.
+In the case that you are defining data source using JNDI, you need to describe the data source in a "jetty-env.xml" file and refer it in the Jetty Maven Plugin.
 The jetty-env.xml file may look something like this:

 {% highlight xml %}
 <?xml version="1.0"?>